hxcde/docker-aio/README.md

 Just run the commands in the console as root user.

 - Works on `Debian`,`Ubuntu`,`CentOS`,`Alpine`,`OpenSuse`
-- You need to install curl and sudo on your system.
+- You need to install curl on your system.
 #### Paste the script in the machines console
 ```bash
 sh -c "$(curl -L https://git.moelle.space/hxcde/docker-auto-installer/raw/branch/main/install.sh)"